TekMonksGitHub/monkscrolls/README.md

 # monkscrolls
-Social diary application built on top of Monkshu server.
+Social diary application built on top of the Monkshu server.